 Add ginger and turmeric to your food.

-Supplement an all-round antioxidant formula if you don’t eat at least six servings of fruit and vegetables a day, although eating plenty of them is very important.
+Supplement an all-round Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… formula if you don’t eat at least six servings of fruit and vegetables a day, although eating plenty of them is very important.
 Also supplement 1,000mg of quercetin a day.

 Breathe.
 If you have asthma, learn how to breathe using the Buteyko method.